Huguitis/aoi.js-documentation/src/functions/util/findRoles.md

 ---
 title: $findRoles
-description: $findRoles will return roles depending on the given query.
+description: $findRoles will return all matching roles depending on the given query.
 id: findRoles
 ---

-`$findRoles` will return roles depending on the given query.
+`$findRoles` will return all matching roles depending on the given query.

 ## Usage